The elusive VC edge

 1.2 Building repetitions

-LPs seek firms that raise from a position of strength and build toward market dominance.
+LPs seek firms that raise from a position of strength and build towards market dominance.
 When you’re raising, it’s essential to do so with a foundation of experiences that have given you significant reps within your focus area.
 But it’s equally important to structure your firm to accelerate your expertise and installed base in the areas that matter most to your founders—and faster than your competitors.

 Source: Foundamental